The one big secret nobody will tell you about solo travel –Hint: It’s not what you’d expect

 But to go by yourself?
 You must be mad.

 Whilst solo travel is experienced by so many different people throughout the world, men and women alike, it seems it’s incredibly difficult for people to get their head around why you would want to travel alone.
+From traveling solo to remote beaches in the Phillipines to discovering distractions while you travel, it can all be a fun and new experience.

 Let me know in the comments if you’ve been on a solo-trip and what it felt like for you, what was the biggest takeaway you got from it?
 Also, let me know if you are planning a trip, solo or not and where you are going.